 - I want my future manager to be a role model and a good people person.

 - I will be surrounded by an amazing team that will appreciate my efforts

 - I want a job where I can demonstrate my true potential

 5. Make your Current Workplace a More Meaningful Place to Work.

 If the actual steps to the new professional life are still elusive and yet to come, you may have to stay on in the position you are doing for a while.
-Look around you to see are there any jobs or roles that can help you develop skills in the direction you ultimately want to go.
-If you are an administrative assistant but you really want to work in IT, perhaps a lateral move to an administrative assistant role in the IT department might be a good stepping stone.
+Look around you to see there are any jobs or roles that can help you develop skills in the direction you ultimately want to go.
+If you are an administrative assistant, but you really want to work in IT, perhaps a lateral move to an administrative assistant role in the IT department might be a good stepping stone.

 6. Do Not Let Excuses Hold you Back

 There could be many reasons why you cannot move immediately; perhaps you feel you cannot change your career until:

 - you know what you want to do

 - until you pay off some of your debts